monowai/flockdata.org/README.md

-auditbucket  - Data Tracking Service
+auditbucket  - Information Profiling Service
 ===========

 Welcome to AuditBucket.
 This service enables you to track incoming information, find it, compare it and explore it in a data neutral service.